some-avail/TextOverlapFinder/README.md

 ### Latest

-Tof 2.0 is a new version of tof that can handle larger files.
-Tof 2.0 now has a line-based algorithm that avoids much memory-usage.
+Tof > 2.0 is a new version of tof that can handle larger files.
+Tof 2 now has a line-based algorithm that avoids much memory-usage.
+Current version is tof 2.241.

 ### Installation

 - install Nim
 - tof has since 2.17 one external dependencies (nimclipboard)
-- compile the with: nim c -d:release tof.nim
+- compile the with: nim c -d:release -d:ssl tof.nim
 - or compile and run in one pass: nim c -r tof.nim
 - run with: ./tof or ./tof.exe
 - futurally compilates may be delivered.